PreTeXtBook/pretext/README.md

 MathBook XML
 ============

-A lightweight XML application for authors of scientific articles, textbooks and monographs.
+A lightweight XML application for authors of research articles, textbooks, and monographs.

 GPL License.